Hull Geological Society

 A number of scientific societies contributed to the purchase of the site by the YNU in 1964 including the HGS and YGS.

-In 1987 the Nature Conservancy Council enlarged the exposure and asked volunteers from the Hull Geological Soc to “adopt” the site.
+In 1987 the Nature Conservancy Council enlarged the exposure and asked volunteers from the Hull Geological Society to “adopt” the site.
 The HGS volunteers began to make regular visits to the site to keep the exposure clean.
 After a few years funding was raised to put a roof over the site in 1993 to keep the exposure dry and thus reduce the damage from winter frosts.
 The HGS was careful not to cause geological contamination to the site - by minimising digging in the site floor and ensuring that rocks used to fill the gabions were very different from local deposits.

 The agreement –